How to Become a Real Estate Developer: Education and Career Roadmap

 Find out how to become a real estate developer.
 Research the education and training requirements and learn about the experience you need to advance your career in real estate development.

-Real estate developers are entrepreneurs who obtain land, prepare it for development and manage the construction process.
+Real estate developers are entrepreneurs who obtain land, prepare it for development, and manage the construction process.
+These properties can either be residential or commercial.
 They may also spend time negotiating projects and participating in public hearings.
 Most land developers travel a great deal, with dividing their time between working on their project's site or in the field.

 |Degree Fields||Civil engineering, business and management|

 |Experience||5+ years of experience|

 |Key Skills||Excellent communication skills, leadership, problem solving, interpersonal, analytical, presentation, project management, proficient in Microsoft Office, ability to read and understand blueprints, knowledge of construction and architectural design|

 |Salary (2014)||The median salary for real estate developers was $82,874 in 2015|

 While earning a bachelor's degree is an important step in becoming a real estate developer, this degree doesn't have to be in a specific subject.
 Several majors include the courses that can help aspiring real estate developers build the skills necessary for the role.
 Relevant subjects include civil engineering, business, and management.
 A degree in civil engineering can be valuable since it can help students learn how things are built.
 Programs in business or management can help students develop logical reasoning skills, critical thinking and analytical abilities, in addition to learning about modern management practices.

 - Develop strong communication skills.
 Strong communication skills are an essential element needed for real estate developers when interacting with various individuals.
 To develop and enhance these skills, students can consider courses in communications, English, and public speaking.

 Step 2: Gain Experience in Real Estate